Director and Founder of CoreStory

 • Click here for Psychology Today profile

-Catherine Hall, LMSW
+Catherine Hall, LCSW

 Utilizing elements of psychoanalytic and relational theories, CBT, and narrative therapy in my practice, I will work with you to tackle the challenges that are holding you back.
 Not only will we develop a plan of action to manage problems in the short term, but we’ll also inquire deeply about the root of those challenges to set you up for the best long-term success.
 I work in a down-to-earth and conversational style, and I approach therapy as a collaborative effort.